ARLundborg/ghcm/README.md

 <!-- badges: end -->

-The goal of ghcm is to …
+ghcm is a package to perform conditional independence tests on functional data.

+For usage examples, see the package vignette.

 ## Installation